 Business schools look for candidates who are experienced, disciplined and focused on their intended career paths in order to ensure that the learning environment is both challenging and intellectually stimulating.

 A major effort has been made to address gender diversity and women now account for a growing percentage of the student body.
-As the continent’s Super Power, South Africa also attracts a large number of students from other African countries, which further contributes to the overall student mix.
+South Africa also attracts a large number of students from other African countries, which further contributes to the overall student mix.
 Facilities and resources

 Many South African business schools are blessed with state-of-the-art facilities.
 Purpose-built campuses, auditoriums, libraries, boardrooms, and top-of-the-range computer as well as Internet facilities, all form part of an infrastructure that compares with the best in the world.

 Technology has impacted heavily on the South African MBA market.
 Online e-learning resources, sophisticated IT systems and wireless hotspots, enable students to remain in constant touch with lecturers as well as each other.
 Current trends

 Business schools are recognising the need to adapt to the rapidly evolving business environment of the 21st Century and issues such as globalisation have become prominent features of local programmes.

 MBA programmes are also beginning to reflect the needs of a changing South Africa.
 Racial and gender imbalances of the past are being rectified and structures have been implemented to ensure effective representation of the country’s demographics.